ourcodingclub/ourcodingclub.github.io/_posts/2017-01-06-data-manip-intro.md

 ```
 </section>

+Note that here, we use `%in%` as a logical operator because we are looking to match a list of exact (character) values.
+If you want to keep observations within a range of *numeric* values, you either need two logical statements in your `filter()` function, e.g. `length > 4 & length <= 6.5` or you can use the convenient `between()` function, e.g. `between(length, 4, 6.5)`.

-See how `dplyr`is already starting to shine by avoiding repetition and calling directly the column names?
+See how `dplyr`is already starting to shine by avoiding repetition and calling directly the column names without needing to call the object every time?

 <div class="bs-callout-yellow" markdown="1">